PAT Guides

 What is the PAT?

 The Physics Aptitude Test (PAT) is an examination sat by students applying to study Physics, Physics and Philosophy, Engineering Science and Material Science at the University of Oxford.
-It’s divided into two sections, a multiple-choice and a long-form answer section.
+It covers both mathematics and physics and is comprised of multiple-choice questions.
+You will have two hours to complete the test.

 What is Calculus?

-Calculus (once known as infinitesimal calculus) is the mathematical study of continuous change first developed in 17th Century Europe in its modern form.
-You’ll be working with two major branches of calculus, differential and integral
+Calculus (once known as infinitesimal calculus) is the mathematical study of continuous change first developed in 17th-century Europe in its modern form.
+You’ll be working with two major branches of calculus, differential and integral.

 Differential Calculus